 Facial hair transplants (especially beard transplants) have become very popular.
 We see many patients who want to refine their mustache, beard, or sideburns because they simply have never been able to grow hair in that location or suffered a scar that resulted in hair loss.
 Many people have patchy areas that simply do not grow much hair and it prevents them from growing out their beard or moustache as it looks funny with a missing patch or patches.

-Our dermatologist and hair loss specialist Dr. Nakatsui is at the forefront of beard and facial hair transplantation, and provides among the best facial hair transplant Edmonton has to offer.
+Our dermatologist and hair loss specialist Dr. Nakatsui is at the forefront of beard and facial hair transplantation, and provides among the best facial and beard hair transplants Edmonton has to offer.